Skip to content

 Replay Messages from Different Positions

-MQTT Streams allow consumers to control where message replay starts by specifying a timestamp when subscribing.
+MQTT Streams allow consumers to control where message replay starts by specifying a stream-offset value when subscribing.

 You can obtain the current timestamp in milliseconds using: